-The "special needs" of those who live at Shesler Hall run the gamut.
-Most residents have a form of chronic mental illness – schizophrenia, borderline personality disorder, depression, bipolar disorder, autism - and some may have mild retardation.
-Many times these diagnoses are combined with a physical disability.
+The purpose of Shesler Hall is to assist homeless women with chronic mental illness to gain stability by providing holistic wellness and life skills to transition to permanent housing.
+Shesler Hall provides women of all ages the opportunity to experience personal and social growth while residing in a supportive Christian home.
+Most residents have a form of chronic mental illness – schizophrenia, borderline personality disorder, depression, and bipolar disorder.
+Many times these diagnoses are combined with physical challenges.
 Most of our clients have suffered some form of abuse – emotional, physical or sexual – and recovery from substance abuse is common.
 Some are homeless.
 For whatever reason, our residents are unable to function on their own at this time and need the support of a community living environment.

-We believe that the service we provide the residents of Shesler Hall fills a very important and much needed role in the community.
+We believe that the services we provide the residents of Shesler Hall fills a very important and much needed role in the community.
 Please take a moment to learn more about us.
 If you’d like to help us with our day-to-day expenses, we do accept donations.